Code-Hex/updater/README.md

 ## Synopsis

-    update.Check...(Your organization, Your project name, now version...)
+    updater.Check...(Your organization, Your project name, now version...)

 ## Example
 CheckWithTag using release tag